ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.md

 errata workaround is `ERRATA_<Processor name>_<ID>`, where the `Processor name` is for example `A57` for the `Cortex_A57` CPU.

+Refer to the section _CPU errata status reporting_ in [Firmware Design guide][Firmware Design] for information on to write errata workaround functions.

 All workarounds are disabled by default.
 The platform is responsible for enabling these workarounds according to its requirement by defining the errata workaround build flags in the platform specific makefile.
 In case